crippa1337/Pytteliten/minifier/minifier.md

 ## Passes

 1. Grouping - This pass (technically there is one per grouping) groups together subsets of the tokens into single tokens, for example collecting strings that were initially separated into one token, or collecting a whole deletion region into one token.

 2. Stripping - This pass simply removes all code that does not need to be present in the final code, such as deletion regions, newline delimiters and comments.

-3. Gathering Statistics - Thanks to the requirements of how C++ files are laid out, in this single pass we can determine the structure of the program (example shown below) as well as detailed statistics about how often different kinds of tokens dissapear in different contexts.
+3. Gathering Statistics - Thanks to the requirements of how C++ files are laid out, in this single pass we can determine the structure of the program (example shown below) as well as detailed statistics about how often different kinds of tokens appear in different contexts.

 4. Intermediate Representation - Here all functions, function arguments, local variables defined in functions and struct fields and methods are renamed into generic "{type}{num}" form,